Data is gathered and used in most aspects of our lives, and is frequently used to inform the services and products which we use.

 Policy making by the Scottish Government or other public bodies is no different.
 It relies on a wide evidence base of information, which often includes data from a wide range of sources.

 We’ve been exploring how geospatial data can be used to inform delivery of strategic and national outcomes; from helping to develop National Planning Framework 4 (NPF4) to supporting delivery of £350m in community funding to support those affected by COVID-19.

 By utilising data we can ensure that the services and policy we create is informed by real-time and accurate information, gathered from a variety of sources.
-As part of our work to better harness data within the planning system we are exploring options such as the creation of a single source data platform.
-An option such as this, for example, would allow all parties involved in planning to utilise accurate and consistent data, drawn together based on a common set of data standards.
+As part of our work to better harness data within the planning system, we are exploring options such as the creation of a single source data platform.
+An option such as this, could allow all parties involved in planning to utilise accurate and consistent data, drawn together based on a common set of data standards.

-We have included a number of examples below to illustrate how we are already using data to inform the development of policy across the Scottish Government.
+We have detailed a number of examples to illustrate how we are already using data to inform the development of policy across the Scottish Government.

-We’ve been supporting our planning colleagues in the development of the next National Planning Framework (NPF4) by bringing data together from several themes to assist with visualisation of place as well as using digital tools to improve the public's engagement with the process.
+We have been supporting our planning colleagues in the development of the Draft National Planning Framework (NPF4) by bringing data together from several themes to assist with visualisation of place as well as using digital tools to improve the public's engagement with the process.

 Clyde Mission’s purpose is to use the Clyde to drive sustainable and inclusive growth for the city, the region and Scotland.
 Led by the Scottish Government, the Mission brings together public and private sector partners to collaboratively harness the opportunities and competitive advantage of the River Clyde and the surrounding assets to deliver economic, social and environmental benefits.